TYLER-JM/davies_characters/README.md

 ### API Endpoints

-- GET: `localhost/davies_characters` for a list of the characters in the database (as a JSON object)
+- GET: `https://localhost/davies_characters` for a list of the characters in the database (as a JSON object)

-- GET: `localhost/davies_characters/index.php/novels` for a list of the novels in the database
+- GET: `http://localhost/davies_characters/index.php/novels` for a list of the novels in the database

+- GET: `http://localhost/davies_characters/index.php/characters/:id` for all information on a single character

 - POST: `http://localhost/davies_characters/index.php/characters/add` to add characters (and the Novel if it doesn't already exist)